Neonatal herpes simplex encephalitis

-- may show general oedema in the affected region
+- may show general edema in the affected region

-- if complicated by subacute haemorrhage there may be areas of hyperintense signal
+- if complicated by subacute hemorrhage there may be areas of hyperintense signal

-- hyperintensity of affected white matter and cortex, predominantly due to oedema
+- hyperintensity of affected white matter and cortex, predominantly due to edema

 - as previously discussed, the incomplete white matter myelination in the neonate's brain and its high water content may mask subtle signal changes